 Visitors can also find out about other activities taking place in the vicinity or nearby.
 The HQ of the Organising Team is there too.

 On one occasion I watched a baking demonstration I wouldn't have known about if I hadn't been at the Slow Coach Cafe when it began!

-Retired international celebrity Chef, Colin Capon has demonstrated how to decorate a Gateau with lots of simple baking tips thrown in and numerous local artists presented Art in the Park once again.
+Retired international celebrity Chef, Colin Capon has demonstrated how to decorate a Gateau with lots of simple baking tips thrown in.

-The rain forecast seems to hold off just long enough for the much-anticipated Easter Sunday Parade to take place which is colourful, joyful and well attended.
+Although Easter often experiences rain over some part of the weekend it seems to hold off just long enough for the much-anticipated Easter Sunday Parade to take place which is colourful, joyful and well attended.

 Mark the Easter weekend on next year’s calendar to make sure you don’t miss the best family Festival in South Africa!

 See more photos on my Facebook page here!